The Illusion of Staying Curious

 Behavior is harder to defend.

 There is a subtle leadership trap in believing you are open-minded while operating from intellectual superiority.
-It often sounds like:

 “I already considered that.”